 Here’s an aerial view of the aviation museum in Gatow, near Berlin. ( Thanks Google Earth ).

-Where is Gatow?
 It’s in the foreground on the right, and Berlin is in the distance on the left.
-It’s 30 to 40 minutes of driving.
+However, it’s 30 to 40 minutes of driving.

 As you drive to the gate, you get your first glimpse of all the aircraft parked all over the place, on aprons, taxiways and runways.

 But be warned, this former-airport is located at the edge of a quiet suburb.
-The staff at the gate don’t speak English, and the local taxi service of the town won’t want to take you into Berlin.
+The staff at the gate don’t speak English; as well as the local taxi service of the town won’t want to take you into Berlin.
 So make sure you have transportation on your own.
-We didn’t, so we had to walk back into town, and find someone to help us call for a Berlin taxi.
-Eventually, we did get back into Berlin, but it was a bit scary.
+We didn’t, so we had to walk back into town; and find someone to help us call for a Berlin taxi.
+Eventually, we did get back into Berlin; but it was a bit scary.

-I think we were very lucky.
-We had great weather for photography, and there were a lot more airplanes than the Google Earth picture showed.
-They have definitely increased their collection size drastically since the satellite images of Google Earth shown above.
-OH, here’s a google earth image from March 2015, which was closer to what we saw, and also you can see the suburban houses in the top-left corner.
+Nonetheless, we had great weather for photography, and there were a lot more airplanes than the Google Earth picture showed.
+They have definitely increased their collection size drastically; since the satellite images of Google Earth shown above.
+OH, here’s a google earth image from March 2015; which was closer to what we saw.
+Also, you can see the suburban houses in the top-left corner.